WouterBesse/Sonified-Latent-Data/README.md

 #### Training and model

-My model is downloadable from 'n.b.t.', it's trained on the TCGA dataset.
+My model is downloadable from the releases section, it's trained on the TCGA dataset.
 You can train your own model using `train.py` from the Tybalt model folder or by using the `TybaltPlayground.ipynb` jupyter notebook.
 The acquisition and preprocessing scripts are available in the original [Tybalt GitHub](https://github.com/greenelab/tybalt).

 Example usage of CLI train.py: